openstack/networking-bagpipe/README.rst

   and BGP) is in networking-bagpipe, the Neutron server-side part, being currently in networking-bgpvpn_ package)

-* for use case 2: a Neutron ML2 mechanism driver
+* for use case 2: a Neutron ML2 mechanism driver (base Neutron networks), a networking-sfc driver (service chaining)

-* compute code common to both: agent extensions for Neutron agent (linuxbridge or openvswitch) to consolidate and pass information via its REST API to :ref:`bagpipe-bgp`: a lightweight BGP VPN implementation (note that a previous version of bagpipe-bgp was hosted under github)
+* compute code common to both: agent extensions for Neutron agent (linuxbridge or openvswitch) to consolidate and pass information via its REST API to :ref:`bagpipe-bgp`: a lightweight BGP VPN implementation

 .. _networking-bgpvpn: https://github.com/openstack/networking-bgpvpn
 .. _RFC4364: http://tools.ietf.org/html/rfc4364